CentreForUltrasonicEngineering/cueBeam_EngD/README.md

 ### Hemisphere sampling version

-For beamsim Lambert the calling convention is simpler:
+For beamsim_Lambert the calling convention is simpler:

 	[img_lambert lambert_x lambert_y lambert_z]=cueBeam.cueBeam_lambert(tx', k, r, density);

-This program automatically generates a mesh of points that are distributed over a hemisphere with radius R, and distance between real points "density", in such way, that the true area covered by a given point is equal for all points.
-The points are then mapped to a rectangle.
-The transformation rules are (after http://mathworld.wolfram.com/LambertAzimuthalEqual-AreaProjection.html )
+This program automatically generates a mesh of points that are distributed over a hemisphere with radius R, and distance between real points "density", in such way, that the true area (and thus, energy flux) covered by a given sampling point is equal for all points.
+The points are then mapped(recorded on) to a flat rectangular grid, and stored as such in memory.
+The transformation rules are (after http://mathworld.wolfram.com/LambertAzimuthalEqual-AreaProjection.html ) .

-R is the radius of the sphere, and density is an approximate linear distance between points on the sphere.
+R is the radius of the sphere, and 'density' is an approximate linear distance between points on the sphere.
 The resulting resolution of the field image can be calculated by:

     number_of_points=ceil(2*pi*r/density);
     d=2*sqrt(2)/number_of_points;